luigoalma/nimdsphax/README.md

 - nimhax is prepared for NIM `v14341` (introduced in 11.8)
 - am11pwn is prepared for AM `v10245` (introduced in 11.8)

+Any version between since 11.8 until and including 11.14 (latest as of this writing) should be able to run it fine.

 # Credits

 (Included credits from original [ctr-httpwn](https://github.com/yellows8/ctr-httpwn))